pinpox/lollypops/README.md

 ### Secrets

 Secrets are specified as attribute set under `lollypops.secrets.files`.
-All parameters are optional and can be omitted except the name.
+All parameters are optional and can be omitted.
 In it's default configuration `pass` will be used to search for the secret placing it in `/run/keys/secretname` with permissions `0400` owned by `root:root`.